 6. Adds support for background image settings in setLiveTranscoding

 setLiveTranscoding method allowing you to set the background image in the combined video of a live broadcast.

-- Improved the quality for one-on-one voice/video scenarios with optimized latency and smoothness, especially for areas like Southeast Asia, South America, Africa, and the Middle East.
+- Improves the quality for one-on-one voice/video scenarios with optimized latency and smoothness, especially for areas like Southeast Asia, South America, Africa, and the Middle East.

-- Improved the audio encoder efficiency in a live broadcast to reduce user traffic while ensuring the call quality.
+- Improves the audio encoder efficiency in a live broadcast to reduce user traffic while ensuring the call quality.

-- Improved the audio quality during a call or a live broadcast using the deep-learning algorithm.
+- Improves the audio quality during a call or a live broadcast using the deep-learning algorithm.

-- Increased memory usage when multiple delegated hosts broadcast in the channel.
+- Excessive increase in memory usage when multiple delegated hosts broadcast in the channel.